ticketmaster-api-staging/ticketmaster-api-staging.github.io/products-and-docs/sdks/presence-sdk/index.md

 2. To get consumer key please create an account on [https://developer.ticketmaster.com](https://developer.ticketmaster.com) and register your app and it will generate a consumer key that can be used in the above method.
 Before you can use Presence SDK you will have to provide the generated consumer key together with consumer secret and redirect URI to Presence SDK support team so we can configure your app on our end!

-Step 6.
+Step 7.
 Create launchPresenceSDK() method inside the same 	activity class.
-In this method, you will implement a login 	listener and start the presence sdk
+In this method, you will implement a login 	listener and start the presence sdk.

+**NOTE:** Guide to setting up a framelayout (`R.id.presenceSDK`) used in the example below can be found under **Setting up the views** section.

 {% highlight java %}
 private void launchPresenceSDK() {